Please Note - If you are cruising around Australia you need to select Pacific.

 As soon as a riot, strike, or demonstration occurs the government (DFAT) will issue a travel warning for that region or country.
 As soon as this warning has been issued, restrictions may apply to your cover as the event is now “known”.
 Just like you can’t buy car insurance for a car you have just crashed, you can’t buy travel insurance that will cover you for an event that has already happened.
-It has to be unknown and unforeseen for the insurance to be valid.
+It has to be unknown and unforeseen for your insurance to be valid.

 Bear in mind you also might not be covered to travel to regions with a level 4 or 5 government warning, as they are deemed very risky.
 Should you choose to travel to a country against government warnings your cover benefits may be rendered void

-Changing your mind: Travel insurance doesn’t cover change of mind.
+Changing your mind: Travel insurance doesn’t cover you for change of mind.
 There might be a few providers out there that would cover you for cancelling your trip due to fear of riots or civil unrest, but this is not the norm.
 Generally speaking, if your airline was still flying, travel insurance wouldn’t cover you for changing your mind.